 Haywood's second book, In Search of Howse House, is primarily about Joseph Howse, the first Hudson's Bay Company fur trader to cross the Rocky Mountains in search of beaver and the builder of the first HBC post on the west side.

-For his third book, Haywood tells his 1962-nonfiction adverture about four friends' trek into Arizona's Superstition Mountains to explore the lore and legends surrounding the century-old mystery about the location of the of famed Lost Dutchman Mine.
+For his third book, Haywood tells his 1962 true-life adverture about four friends' trek into the Arizona's Superstition Mountains to explore the lore and legends surrounding the century-old mystery about the location of the of famed Lost Dutchman Mine.